madmep/Upper-Air-Weather-Data-/README.md

 |    |wind speed in knots if you did uncomment conversion code
 | cardinal|Wind direction in cardinal direction
 | p_alt_ft|Pressure altitude in feet

+## Wind Rose Visualization

+This wind direction [notebook](https://github.com/madmep/Upper-Air-Weather-Data-/blob/main/Wind%20Direction.ipynb) has some basic visualizations for wind data.
+It uses Oakland data from 2019 that you can create in example_run.py with the test data set provided in this repository.
+In the notebook there is a function for finding the mean of a group of wind directions and a wind rose plot for average speed and direction.